Volume of Prisms and Cylinders Worksheets

-How to find the Volume of Cylinders and Triangular Prisms?
+How do you find the volume of cylinders and triangular prisms?
 We all are familiar with three-dimensional shapes.
 Three-dimensional shapes are defined by three characteristic properties, i.e., height, length, and width.
 We all observe these shapes in our daily life.
 From our ice-cream to basketballs, three-dimensional shapes are found everywhere around us.
 You must have enjoyed a soft drink can.
 But have you ever built a camping tent?
 Triangular Prisms - Camping tents have a triangular prism shape.
 Mathematically, a triangular prism is a polyhedron (a solid figure having many plane faces) combination of triangles and rectangles.
 A triangular prism has three sides with three edges and two triangular bases.
 Its sides are in rectangular, and the edges of triangular prism connect the corresponding sides.
 It bases have equilateral triangles with their edges being parallel to each other.
-Volume Of The Triangular Prisms - The formula finds the volume of the triangular prism, V= 1/2 x b x h x l Where, b is the base length, h is the height of the triangle, l is the length between the triangular bases.
+Volume Of The Triangular Prisms - The formula finds the volume of the triangular prism, V= 1/2 x b x h x l.
+Where, b is the base length, h is the height of the triangle, l is the length between the triangular bases.
 Cylinders - Our food cans, soft drink cans have a cylindrical shape.
 A cylinder is a 3d shape with two identical flat sides and one curved side.
 Cylinders have the same cross-section throughout.
 Volume - The formula can find the volume of the cylinder, V= Π x r2 x h Where, Π (constant) is taken as 3.14, r is the radius of the circular end of the cylinder, h is the height of the cylinder.
 The worksheets and lessons below will help you learn and practice these skills.

 - Triangular Prism Step-by-step Lesson - Yes, a cylinder, but also a triangular prism to work with.